 The Dallas-Fort Worth metroplex-based Cotton Bowl was squeezed out of the major-bowl rotation with the advent of the Bowl Alliance in 1995.
 It'll almost certainly be folded back into the rotation as one of the six bowl sites for the semifinal games when the new plan takes effect in 2014, with the championship game likely to be bid out to neutral sites.

 When the Cotton Bowl got pushed out, so did the Big 12's chances of playing in a national title game within its footprint.
 Oklahoma had to play Florida and Florida State in national championship games in Miami.
-Texas had to try to take down USC at the Rose Bowl (it succeeded).
+Texas had to try to take down USC at the nearby Rose Bowl in Pasadena, Calif. (it succeeded).
 Oklahoma had to walk inside a powder keg called the New Orleans Superdome to try to knock off LSU (it failed).

-The Cotton Bowl released a statement in the wake of Tuesday evening's playoff news that surely brought smiles to plenty of Big 12 faces.
+The Cotton Bowl released a terse statement in the wake of Tuesday evening's playoff news that surely brought smiles to plenty of Big 12 faces.

 "It’s a great day for college football.
 We congratulate the conference commissioners and presidents for their diligent work to enhance the post season.
 We look forward to learning more about the opportunities that will be created by today’s announcement.
 With partners like AT&T and Cowboys Stadium, we believe we have a great story to tell."